KCisSICKnasty/SICKnasty-FO4/README.md

 - Download OCBP for Fallout 4 ver.3.1.2 (CBBE) here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/
 	_Drag the zip file into MO2 under "Body, Face & Hair" separator.
 Enable the mod._

+	_NOTE: Wabbajack doesn't have a problem hashing this.
+This is here solely if you need it._

 - Download Companion Ivy ver.6.1 (& CompaionIvy_Nuka) here: https://www.loverslab.com/files/file/11260-meet-companion-ivy/

 	_Drag the zip file into MO2 under "Companions" separator.
 Enable the mod & plugins._

-	__Note: I am not using the mags because 1) I would like people to be able to stream/make content with my list and 2) I did not like what I saw in xEdit...__
+	_Note: I am not using the mags because 1) I would like people to be able to stream/make content with my list and 2) I did not like what I saw in xEdit..._

 _Discord Downloads:__ _Note: Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D_